GryffDavid/GunsAndEmbers/README.md

 **Spider** ✅

 **SuicideBomber** ✅ Does exactly what it says on the box.
 Fast moving, moves up close to the tower and detonates itself.
 Can move through the shield.

-## What is missing
-- Lots of optimization.
-I have optimized some things, but there is so much that still needs to be done.
-But I am/was being careful about not prematurely optimizing, instead trying to flesh out mechanics and get the gameplay solid before worrying about optimizing and getting the code to production level.
-Optimizing on the fly felt pointless because so much of what I'd written was going to be rewritten because I'd learned something new and had a far better approach or because I wasn't sure if a mechanic was going to stick around.
-- There is no tutorial.
-- There is a story, but it's not very good and I only have an incredibly loose outline.
-I was really much more focused on gameplay and mechanics, not too bothered about story.
-- A proper structure to the levels and invaders.
-- Different terrain features/terrains.
-- Different towers.
-- Big invaders.
-For the most part the invaders are mostly small, which works quite well, but there should also be that "Wow" moment for a player when something big and unexpected turns up such as a tripod with a laser cannon for a face.
-Something the size of the tower that feels threatening and feels like it suddenly takes priority.

-## Features Not Implemented, Otherwise Known as Ideas

-## What I learned
--Learned a lot about design from a practical point of view.
--Implementing 2.5D taught me a lot.
-I had to solve a *lot* of problems, the biggest of which being the lighting system implementation.
-Turns out there aren't a whole lot of 2.5D lighting examples to go off of (At least, at the time) so I ended up designing the whole thing from the ground up.
-- The arc of the projectiles being predicted is essential because it means there isn't as much randomness about where the projectile is going to land.
-- Physics.
-[Insert Screenshots of how much I progressed over the course of 2 years]

-## Design Successes
-- The gameplay is genuinely fun.
-Arcing a huge exploding projectile through the air and having it land squarely into a clump on oncoming invaders is extremely satisfying.
-- The emergent gameplay that I wasn't expecting is a success.
-- The "mood" system and AI is pretty cool too.
-- The lighting systems is really great and I definitely would not have been able to do that in just 2 dimensions.

-## Design Problems
-- The 2.5D may not have been the best choice, but I don't regret it.
-If I were to start the whole project over again I would still go with 2.5D.
-It certainly complicated things, but I do like the extra variety and mechanics it brings as opposed to the initial design which was just 2D.
-It does mean that the invaders can't be *too* intelligent though because otherwise they'd just walk around each trap by moving along the Z depth.
-They have to be a bit dumb which could be immersion breaking for the player.
-The 2.5D also complicates the heavy projectile arcing, although I have found that my solution of predicting where approximately it's going to land and then adjusting the Z depth based on invader density is quite good.
-- The invaders bunching up against the tower is perhaps a problem that needs to be re-thought.
-It forces the player to fire turrets almost directly downward which is irritating and not satisfying at all.

-## Background
-The project was initially started in July 2013, about a year into my using C# and XNA.
-The budget was $0.
-I worked on it fairly consistently until about late-2017 when I set it aside due to burnout after only really taking public holidays off for 4 years straight - no weekends.
-I worked on [another project](https://github.com/GryffDavid/ArenaPlatformer) after that until September 2018 when my mother got sick.
-I took care of her until her passing in February 2020.
-I didn't completely stop during that time, but my work was sporadic and inefficient.

 ## Code Links